beppek/beppek/README.md

 ### Hi there 👋

-I'm Max Karlsson, a freelance full-stack developer from Sweden 🇸🇪 living in Australia 🇦🇺
+I'm Max Karlsson, a developer from Sweden 🇸🇪 living in Australia 🇦🇺, specialising in headless e-commerce.

 <!--
 **beppek/beppek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.